Gallery

 The Newman Operations also process iron ore from other nearby mines like Jimblebar, Yandi, and Mining Area C.

-The Ichthys Explorer is a massive, offshore semi-submersible, central processing facility (CPF) for the Ichthys LNG project, located in the Browse Basin off the North West coast of Western Australia.
+The INPEX Ichthys Explorer is a massive, offshore, semi-submersible, central processing facility (CPF) for the Ichthys LNG project, located in the Browse Basin off the North West coast of Western Australia.
 It is the world's largest semi-submersible platform and plays a crucial role in the initial processing of gas and condensate from the Ichthys field.

 Prior to forming Asset Management Technology, we were heavily involved in wrting the software for INPEX to catalogue the CPF Explorer in SAP.
-This software enabled INPEX to secure its LNG operating license.
+This software enabled INPEX to secure its LNG operating license and is still used today.

 Iron ore at Dampier port, Western Australia.